vian/electron-navigation/README.md

 ---
 * 1.5.4
     * `CHANGE` - fixed url not updating correctly thanks to github user [akz92](https://github.com/akz92)
+    * `ADD` - goToTab( index ) method added thanks to github user [akz92](https://github.com/akz92).
+README.md docs will be added in the future.
+    * `CHANGE` - fixed closableTabs options not overriding the newTab close options object thanks to github user LightningBladeXYZ for pointing it out.
+    * `ADD` - semicolonified the file for easier minimization.
 * 1.5.3
     * `REMOVE` - removed the node_modules folder from source.
 * 1.5.2